jkdysvik/BookHub/README.md

 - **Component testing**: Testing for HomePage and BookPage
 - **End 2 end**: End to end testing with playwright

-Make sure the project is running locally.
+Make sure the project is running locally, both server and client.
 Navigate to the client folder for the tests

 To run the Component tests:
 ```